sachinkesiraju/SKPanoramaView/README.md

 <img src = "http://i.giphy.com/I8yXoOfjBkYZW.gif" width = "320px">

-Note: Demos are significantly slower on the gifs than on an actual simulator

 <h1> Installation </h1>
 <h3> Cocoapods </h3>
 SKPanoramaView is available through <a href = "cocoapods.org"> Cocoapods</a>.
 To install it, simply add the following to your Podfile.